HerrRiebmann/KDS2Bluetooth/Bike_Diagnostic_System/Readme.md

 # Bike Diagnostic System
 Suzuki and Kawasaki compatible solution.

+To setup the parameter, read or erase the error log, I can recommend the Android App [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).
+It allows easy communication and shortcuts.
+See the possible commands and a screenshot at the [End](#xt-commands---custom-setupfunctions).

 ## AT Commands - ELM327 compatible
 | Type  | Command | Description | Answer | Function
 | ------------- | ------------- | ------------- | ------------- | ------------- |